uthcode/learntosolveit/source/python.rst

 Discussion on Bugs
 ==================

-* test_bdb was failing due to non-ascii characters.
-* test_trace is broken.
-* Consistency in unittest assert methods.
 * FancyURLOpener is struct when trying to open a redirected url.
 * ZipFile with encoded file name has some problems.
 * peephole optimizer to reverse store/unstore instead of pack/unpack.